 Here are some tips to find out if a career is right for you.

 Do your research and due diligence.
-You need to spend the time needed to research your career choice and verify the results.
+You need to spend the time required to research your career choice.
 This will get you started on the right path.
-You can also visit some universities to explore the career and gain some insight as to what you need to for your certification and what you can expect.
+You can also visit some universities to explore the career and gain some insight as to what you need for your certification and what you can expect.

-Next, if possible, see if you can shadow a sonographer to get some real-life experience and get a taste of what’s it like working in the field.
-Naturally, you can’t just go in when a test is being conducted on a patient, but there are areas they may be able to share with you.
+Next, if possible, see if you can shadow a sonographer to get some real-life experience and get a taste of what it’s like working in the field.
+Naturally, you can’t just go in when a test is being conducted on a patient, but there are job duties they may be able to share with you.

 If shadowing is not an option, you may be able to interview a sonographer or two that may share real-life experiences with you.
 In any case, you should be prepared ahead of time and have your questions ready so you don’t waste your time and respect the time of those who made themselves available for you.